3.13. Transport: rapid

-One of the types of rapid transit is light rail transit (LTR), which includes fast trams and “light metro” (when it's constructed similarly to a fast tram).
+One of the types of rapid transit items is the light rail transit system (LRT) , which features high-speed trams and “light rail” (if it is built similar to high-speed trams).
 Special drawing rules and attributes apply to LRT systems.

 - Sections of rapid transit lines that join to form a rapid transit line